AmrikSadhra/Icicle/README.md

 ## Usage

-Currently only unpacking is supported, hence we only take an output directory.
+Currently, only unpacking is supported - hence we only take an output directory.

 ```bash
 ./icicle [path_to_rcl_file] [output_directory]